 - Increase the number of simultaneous downloads.
 If you are a heavy downloader of files, there is some good news for you!
 You can use Regedit to increase the number of files you can download at the same time.
 Note: this may slow the download speed of each individual file.

 - Edit the name of a registered user.
-If you changed company names, there is a super useful and easy way to modify your company name you registered Windows with when you initially set up your PC.
+If you changed company names, there is a super useful and easy way to modify the company name you registered Windows with when you initially set up your PC.

 - Entirely Remove Corrupt Programs.
 If you have programs that were installed or uninstalled unsuccessfully, you may have a corrupt, lingering registry file.
 You can typically fix this type of issue in the Registry Editor.